 The Prose Edda is the treasure trove of Norse Mythology.
 The 13th-century Icelandic writer, poet, politician, and historian Snorri Sturluson recorded verbal histories, also known as sagas, and compiled them into the historically known Edda.
 All our knowledge and wisdom of the Norse religion comes from his works.
 So, if you want to reach the source directly, this is the book you should be reading.
 You can get the book here! 📖

 When you realize that Norse Mythology doesn’t just mean Odin and Thor is the moment when you understand the magnitude of the historical significance of this subject.
 So many scholars, academics, and researchers have spent years discovering more and more information about the Norse Gods and Goddesses.
 Today, these Best Norse Mythology books make it easy for us to learn about all their literature.
 The above list of books is enough for any Norse mythology connoisseur.
+We also compiled a list of the Best Greek Mythology Books too.
 So, go ahead and add these to your bucket list.